F286/VsHelix/README.md

    extension automatically loaded.
 4. Open any text file in the experimental instance.
 Use `Ctrl+Alt+Click` to place additional carets.
-5. Press `w` to extend each caret to the start of the next word.
+5. Use `w` and `b` to move forward or backward by words. `e` jumps to the end of the current word.
+6. Use `W`, `B`, and `E` for WORD-wise motions that treat punctuation as part of the word.
-6. Use `h`, `j`, `k`, and `l` to move all carets left, down, up, or right by one character or line.
+7. Use `h`, `j`, `k`, and `l` to move all carets left, down, up, or right by one character or line.
-7. Carets display as thin vertical bars in both modes for a consistent insert-style look.
+8. Carets display as thin vertical bars in both modes for a consistent insert-style look.

 The provided `VsHelixPackage` is a standard AsyncPackage.
 Command handlers are added via MEF exports.
 When the project is built in *Release* configuration it